danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 **Deleting tofus**

-One of the important things to note is that once an object is created, it will stay in the program even it is no longer visible on a screen, until you delete them.
+One of the important things to note is that once an object is created, it will stay in the program even it is no longer visible on a screen, until you delete it.
 In this game, tofus disappear from the screen in two ways:

 1. A tofu is uneaten and moves beyond the confines of the screen.
 2. A tofu is eaten.